RameenMughal/Governance-Risk-Compliance-Notes/5.Risk_Management/Notes.md

 - After treatment, continuous monitoring is necessary to check if the risk exists or not.

+## Risk Register

+A Risk Register is a structured document used to identify, assess, and track risks within a project, organization, or system.
+It serves as a central place where all potential risks are recorded along with important details such as:
+1. The description of each risk
+2. The asset or process affected
+3. The threat and vulnerability involved
+4. Likelihood and impact ratings
+5. The overall risk level
+6. Existing controls
+7. Recommended mitigation actions
+8. Responsible person and status
+- Likelihood refers to how probable it is that a risk event will occur.
+- Impact refers to how severe the consequences would be if the risk actually happens.
+- Inherent Risk is the level of risk that exists before any controls or protections are applied.
+- Control Effectiveness refers to how well existing security controls reduce or manage a risk.
+- Residual Risk is the risk that remains even after controls are applied.

 ## Task: Risk Analysis

 You are a risk analyst for a small e-commerce startup.
 The company stores customer data, uses a cloud server for operations, and has 8 employees working in hybrid mode.